olafk/healthcheck/README.md

 * Only few native health checks implemented: Contribute more, in code or just ideas
 * Assumes it only runs on System level (e.g. first virtual instance) and UI is not available on secondary instances.
 Even though implemented checks might be instance specific...
 * Speaking of instances: Not much thought has been given to scenarios with multiple instances that might have different - instance specific - configuration.
+* Message locale is determined at time of executing the healthcheck, not at display time.
+Fine for the kind of quick healthchecks that are currently implemented and can be executed immediately, but would be impractical if there were long running or a very large number of checks.

 ## Ideas for the UI